-Declaration of Trust
+Declaration of Trust Solicitors

 Property Ownership Trusts / Declarations of Trust protect the interests of those who contribute to the cost of purchasing a property.

-What is a declaration of trust between joint owners?
+What is a declaration of trust?

 A declaration of trust is a legally binding document which sets out and clarifies the financial arrangements between everyone who has a financial and beneficial interest in the property.
 Otherwise known as a deed of trust, it could be crucial for your property purchase particularly if you’re buying as joint owners or getting help to buy a property from someone else.

-A declaration of trust often relates to the purchase of freehold or leasehold property.
+It often relates to the purchase of freehold or leasehold property.
 If the property is bought in one person’s name, the declaration will help to protect another person (such as parents) who have contributed towards such costs as the deposit, the stamp duty or the mortgage payments and who may wish to recoup these contributions when the property is sold.
 If the house is bought in more than one name, a declaration of trust will set out the required division of any net proceeds of sale between the parties (usually in unequal shares).
 The declaration will be recorded at the Land Registry by reason of the entry of a Restriction against the relevant title.
 The Restriction will let a buyer know that the arrangement exists.

 There are two ways in which you can own a property jointly: